octoblu/forwarder-service/README.md

 forwarders configure schema

 `400` if the forwarderId and config are invalid or missing

-### Add Forwarder Subscriptions /forwarders/:UUID/subscriptions PUT
+### Add Forwarder Subscription /forwarders/:uuid/subscriptions PUT
+Will create a message subscriptions where the forwarder with the given uuid will subscribe to messages of a given devices.
+If the message subscription already exists the subscription will not be created.

 ### Remove Forwarder subscriptions /forwarders/:UUID/subscriptions DELETE

 Register a new forwarder with the forwarder options in the body of the request